Laryngomalacia in Neptune, Holmdel & Manahawkin NJ

 What is Laryngomalacia?

 Laryngomalacia is the most common cause of raspy, noisy breathing in infancy.
 It happens when the structure of the larynx is floppy and malformed.
 This causes the tissues to fall over the airway, partially blocking it and creating noise when breathing.

 In most cases, laryngomalacia is not a serious or life-threatening condition.
 The child may have noisy breathing, particularly when on his or her back, but is still able to eat and grow.
 The condition usually resolves itself before the child’s second birthday.

-There are a small percentage of babies with laryngomalacia, however, who struggle with breathing, eating, and gaining weight.
+There is a small percentage of babies with laryngomalacia, however, who struggle with breathing, eating, and gaining weight.
 These cases need prompt attention.

 Beyond noisy breathing, you should watch for the following signs:

-- Breathing that stops for more than 10 seconds.
+- Breathing stops for more than 10 seconds.